sourish-m/flask-library/README.md

 # Library Management System
-This is a Library management system webapp created with flask and sqlalchemy.
+A Library management system webapp created with flask and sqlalchemy.
+UI is made using Bulma CSS Framework.
 Local sqlite database is used for storage.
+API provided by Frappe.io is used for fetching book details.

 # How to Run
 cd to this directory.
 Then run the flask app using